akriti0810/accounting-integration-case-study/README.md

 - Tax, foreign exchange, refunds, and split allocations are out of scope.
 - Production use would require customer-approved mappings, sandbox testing, secure authentication, access controls, and audit logging.

-## Interview walkthrough

-Explain the customer problem and acceptance criteria, show how requirements become mappings, run the validator, trace one exception from diagnosis to resolution, and finish with reconciliation and go-live controls.